Juan Barrera: Club career

-Comunicaciones F.C
+Comunicaciones

-On December 23, 2015, Barrera joined Communicaciones F.C of the Guatemalan first division.
+On 23 December 2015, Barrera joined Comunicaciones of the Liga Nacional.

-Barrera was a part of Comunicaciones F.C until December 1, 2017, in which he announced his farewell from the club through his social media.
-Barrera appeared 76 matches, scoring 9 goals.
+Barrera was a part of Comunicaciones until 1 December 2017, in which he announced his farewell from the club through his social media.
+Barrera appeared in 76 matches, scoring 9 goals.

-Metropolitanos F.C
+Metropolitanos

-On January 15, 2018, Barrera announced his new club through social media to be Metropolitanos F.C of the Venezuelan first division.
+On 15 January 2018, Barrera announced his new club through social media to be Metropolitanos F.C of the Venezuelan first division.
 This marks his second stint in the Venezuelan first division, his first being with Deportivo Petare F.C in 2013.

 He was a part of Metropolitanos F.C for approximately 5 months.

-Boyacá Chicó F.C
+Boyacá Chicó

-On June 20, 2018, Barrera announced he signed with Boyacá Chicó F.C of the Colombian league first division.
+On 20 June 2018, Barrera announced he signed with Boyacá Chicó F.C of the Colombian league first division.

-On July 22, 2018, Barrera got his first start in a 2–2 draw when Boyacá Chicó F.C played their first match of the season against Millionarios F.C.
+On 22 July 2018, Barrera got his first start in a 2–2 draw when Boyacá Chicó F.C played their first match of the season against Millionarios F.C.

-Barrera got his first win with the team on August 18, 2018, when Boyacá Chicó defeated Atlético Junior 2–1, with Barrera assisting the winning goal in the 87th minute of the game.
+Barrera got his first win with the team on 18 August 2018, when Boyacá Chicó defeated Atlético Junior 2–1, with Barrera assisting the winning goal in the 87th minute of the game.